Topics for debate include:

 Panel – Market trends: A catalyst for change?

-Covid-19 has accelerated the shift to e-commerce by 5 years, expediting the digitalisation of the workplace and supply chain.
-But what impact has the pandemic had on other market trends?
-And what does this mean for industry and occupiers?
-Exploring the opportunities and challenges, from ESG through to leasing structures, our panel of experts will look at how the industry is responding to the pandemic.
-Where are the opportunities to challenge the norm and forge new ways of working in the marketplace?
+Covid-19 has accelerated the shift to e-commerce by five years, expediting the digitalisation of the workplace and supply chain.
+But what impact has the pandemic had on other parts of the industrial and logistics market?
+Our panel of experts will look at how the industry is responding to the pandemic and explore opportunities to challenge the norm and forge new ways of working in the marketplace.

 The Environment Bill is due to pass imminently.
 Real estate and construction is responsible for almost 40% of energy and process related emissions, and the legislation will undoubtedly impact developers and occupiers.
-Covid-19 has refocused many minds on the challenges of achieving sustainability, but what was innovative two years ago is now outdated.
-How can developers future proof their assets to meet ESG goals?
+So, how can developers future proof their assets to meet ESG goals?
 What are they doing to plan for 2050?
-What are the challenges that fund managers have in meeting their commitment to net zero?
+What are the major challenges fund managers have to overcome to achieve their net zero ambitions?

 A new era for planning?

-As a lucrative new entrant in the commercial space, the increasing need for data storage means hyper centres are growing in demand and have the potential to double land value for B8 use class.
+As a lucrative new entrant in the commercial space, the increasing need for data storage means Data centres are growing in demand and have the potential to increase land/capital values for B8 use class.
 What are the requirements of data centres?
 What is their power, space and location needs?
+What are the investment criteria, barriers to entry.
 And critically, what risk and long-term yield do they proffer?

 "Very interesting and informative.